titulus/cubegame/README.md

    - The chosen side's value increases by 1
    - The front side gets a new random value
 3. When numbers are different, the cube rotates instead
-4. Goal: Try to get 10 on one side!
+4. Use the [+1] button to increase the front side value by 1
+5. Compete for the top spot on the monthly leaderboard at the end of the game

 ## Game Features